 Communication and Media Studies, Criminal Justice, Human Services, Management, Psychology

 Fisher College is the ideal institution for an excited learner who is ready to be engaged!
-At Fisher College, we believe that learning outside the classroom has immeasurable value.
-We feature opportunities that challenge students to learn and grow beyond our College walls.
+Fisher believes that learning outside the classroom has immeasurable value.
+Fisher features opportunities that challenge students to learn and grow beyond the College walls.
 Whether it is through Athletics, Clubs and Organizations, Study Abroad opportunities, internships, and the like – Fisher has countless outlets for engaging students.

 Clubs & Organizations

 Wondering what there is to do on campus?
 Students are encouraged to gain organizational experience by joining clubs and planning events.
 Many student organizations are available.
 Some of the clubs and organizations which have recently been active at the College include: Black & Latino Student Alliance, Charles Viewer, Community Service Club & Common Good, Dance Club, Drama Club, Management Club, Multicultural Club, Phi Theta Kappa, Spectrum, and Student Government Association.
 Fisher also offers incredible leadership opportunities for those students who wish to go above and beyond!
 At Fisher, students can function as Orientation Leaders, Peer Mentors, or Resident Assistants!

 Fisher College is home to what is known as the Center for Leadership and Public Service (CLPS).
 The Center was created to combine the capabilities and resources of Fisher College with the highest caliber public safety specialists and researchers.
 Through these relationships, the college is able to provide unparalleled planning and program implementation services, along with training and related programs for public sector employees and practitioners.
 The Center is an initiative that brings together faculty, staff, students, practitioners, and external partners to positively impact public service.
 The Center for Leadership in Public Service is housed under the Office of the President.

 Lessons Learned: A Six Part Series